 Ergonomics & Electronics

 A backup camera is standard.
-In terms of active safety features, the Impreza is among the more advanced cars in the compact lineup thanks to an optional EyeSight collision avoidance system that's available on all models except the base version.
-Newly available safety features include a backup automatic braking system and steering-responsive headlights that swivel as the car turns.
+In terms of active safety features, the Impreza is among the more advanced cars in the compact lineup thanks to an optional EyeSight collision avoidance system that’s available on all models except the base version.
+Newly available safety features include a cruise control that is adaptive, lane-keeping assist, backup automatic braking system and steering-responsive headlights that swivel as the car turns.
 An automatic high-beam system joins EyeSight on Limited models; the system automatically turns the high beams on and off based on driving conditions.
-Subaru's subscription-based Starlink Safety and Connected Services system returns, as well.
+Subaru’s subscription-based Starlink Safety and Connected Services system returns, as well.

 Value in Its Class